AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 Adobe Experience Manager 6.5.9.0 Assets fixes the following issues in Dynamic Media:

 * Custom ViewerPresets and CSS are not replicated to [!DNL Dynamic Media] when [!DNL Dynamic Media] is activated selectively and disabled by [default](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/config-dm.html?lang=en#troubleshoot-dm-config) (NPR-36232).

 * When attempting to preview video renditions on asset details page the videos are slow to load (CQ-4320122).

-* Browser page gets unresponsive and slows down when uploading more than 200 assets with Duplicate Asset Detector enabled (CQ-4319633).

-* When a panoramic image asset is added on the panoramic media component on a page, then an Uncaught Reference error is logged (CQ-4317666).

-* When interactive media viewer is implemented with experience fragment, the experience fragment is not opened from the publisher and an error is logged (CQ-4317655).

-* Publish to Dynamic Media option is not available in Quick Publish in metadataeditor view (CQ-4317199).

-* Site Authors with read only permissions can use smart crop functionality on assets and edit the smart cropped renditions.
-However, users with read only permissions should not be able to edit asset properties in Sites Dev instance (CQ-4316450).

-* Video annotations do not work for folder paths where Dynamic Media configuration is not enabled, even if the AEM instance is set-up Dynamic Media mode (CQ-4314950).

-* When the assets title has double byte, multi-byte, high ASCII, Cyrillic, surrogate pair, Hebrew, Arabic, and GB18030 characters, then on publishing to Dynamic Media the asset title have a question mark (?)
-(CQ-4311872).

-Adobe Experience Manager 6.5.9.0 Assets fixes the following issues in Dynamic Media:

-* Custom ViewerPresets and CSS are not replicated to [!DNL Dynamic Media] when [!DNL Dynamic Media] is activated selectively and disabled by default < https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/config-dm.html?lang=en#troubleshoot-dm-config> (NPR-36232).

-* When attempting to preview video renditions on asset details page the videos are slow to load (CQ-4320122).